GrottoPress/shield/docs/04-GENERAL-SETUP.md

      # requires user to **not** be logged in.
      #
      #def do_require_logged_out_failed
-     #  flash.keep
-     #  flash.info = "You are already logged in"
+     #  flash.keep.info = "You are already logged in"
      #  redirect_back fallback: CurrentUser::Show
      #end

      # What to do if user is not allowed to perform action
      #
      #def do_check_authorization_failed
-     #  flash.keep
-     #  flash.failure = "You are not allowed to perform this action!"
+     #  flash.keep.failure = "You are not allowed to perform this action!"
      #  redirect_back fallback: CurrentUser::Show
      #end